Send briefs to firstname.lastname@example.org. Briefs are printed free of charge, as space allows.

 Cass County Genealogical Society to meet

-The meeting will start at 6:30 pm and we hope that as many of you as possible will join us for this interesting and informative monthly meeting in the Fellowship Hall of the First United Methodist Church of Queen City at the corner of Marietta and Fourth Streets.
+The meeting will start at 6:30 p.m. and the association hopes everyone will attend this interesting and informative monthly meeting in the Fellowship Hall of the First United Methodist Church of Queen City at the corner of Marietta and Fourth Streets.

-The is always a light meal and beverages served and the public is invited.
+There will be a light meal and beverages served.
+The public is invited.